simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/different-domains-per-applications/README.md

 ## Distinct domains per applications

-When your applications are live under distinct domains, for example https://website-home.com and https://website-blog.com, then it is straightforward to use different repositories to serve your different frontend applications
+When your applications are live under distinct domains, for example https://website-home.com and https://website-blog.com, then it is straightforward to use different repositories to serve your different frontend applications.

-Here we have 2 folders `homepage` and `blog` which you can see as 2 different repositories you can host and deploy completely independently
+Here we have 2 folders `homepage` and `blog` which you can see as 2 different repositories you can host and deploy completely independently.

 ## When to use